 Community programs are also a great source of connections but also education and skill-building.

-Locally Dr. Wilborn herself, has benefited from the Fidelity Bank P.O.W.E.R. program, the ABWA, and the Urban League’s Women’s Business Resource Center.
-In order to put her research into practice, she’s founded the Black Women’s Wellness Conference of New Orleans, which promotes mental health and wellbeing in Black women which interested folks can learn more about here.
+Locally Dr. Wilborn has benefited from the Fidelity Bank P.O.W.E.R. program, the ABWA, and the Urban League’s Women’s Business Resource Center.
+To put her research into practice, she’s founded the Black Women’s Wellness Conference of New Orleans, which promotes mental health and wellbeing in Black women.
 (For our non-New Orleans based readers, ABWA is a national organization and there may be other women in business focused groups or events in your area!)

 As for recommended reading?